 Note: There is no accommodation included in the registration fees.
 You will need to arrange your own accommodation in Helsinki

 There are a lot of accommodation options available around Helsinki with different prices and quality.
 However, we recommend Hotel Arthur which is located close to the central station and has rooms with different quality and price category available.
 A number of single rooms have been reserved for the conference at the Hotel Arthur.
 The cost of single room including breakfast is 95 euros per night and double room for one or two persons including breakfast 110 euros per night.
 The hotel is near the central station and the airport bus terminal and is also near the bus stop for the short connection to the Diak campus.
-The booking code is IASYM, please use this link for reservations.
+The booking code is IASYM21, please use this link for reservations.
+You can also contact the hotel reception for the reservation via email: firstname.lastname@example.org or by phone +358 9 173 411.

 Practical advice to help you when you arrive